 Yoko’s POB sessions…

 Much of the greatness of all the POB tracks and sessions comes down to Ringo’s drumming.
-John is noodling a lot on guitar, yet he somehow carries the songs without interfering too much with Yoko “doing her thing all over you”.
+John is noodling a lot on guitar, yet he somehow carries the songs without interfering with Yoko “doing her thing all over you”.
 Klaus Voormann is stellar on bass, always understanding exactly what is needed.
 The raw sessions illuminate the work that Yoko did later in the studio fifty years ago, enhancing the tracks, heavily using echo – especially on the drums, and additional sound effects.
 She was “mixing” in analogue, decades before digital loops existed.

 Chimera Music gave us 8:41 minutes of ‘Why’ on the YO/POB release in 2017.
 Here we get the full 18:01 session.
 Ringo can be heard asking, “Are you putting an echo on the cymbals Phil?”
 I can’t help picturing the Ronettes, the Righteous Brothers and the musicians (The Wrecking Crew) who helped create Spector’s ‘wall of sound’ listening to this wild session in shock!